Welcome to today's edition of the Rush 24-7 podcast.

 I heard Lanny Davis today.

-So when you hear Lanny Davis talk about something, you know that you're listening to the talking points that the Libs have devised.
+So when you hear Lanny Davis talk about something, you know that you're listening to the talking points that the libs have devised.

-In other words, for the Democrats to come out and be critical of the president's decision to commute the uh the sentence of Scooter Libby, they have to bring in the fact that Clinton also committed crimes.
+In other words, for the Democrats to come out and be critical of the president's decision to commute the sentence of Scooter Libby, they have to bring in the fact that Clinton also committed crimes.

 By the way, Clinton did far more than Scooter Libby did.